-- Is drawn each year from a panel of named trustees appointed by the governing body - Comprises at least three members of the governing body, none of whom are paid to work at the school.
+- Is drawn each year from a panel of named trustees appointed by the governing body - · Comprises at least three members of the governing body, none of whom are paid to work at the school.

 The Pay Committee makes decisions relating to the pay and remuneration of teaching staff.
 In determining the pay and pay progression of any member of staff, the committee takes account of the school's pay policy and performance management policy together with any recommendations made by the Principal, or in the case of the Principal by the Principal's performance management panel.
 The committee also has responsibility for making recommendations to the board on the appropriate salary range for members of the leadership group, the appropriate levels of teaching and learning responsibility allowances, special educational needs allowances and other allowances specified within the pay policy.
-Decisions regarding the pay of support staff are approved by the sub committees being the Finance and Audit committee and Leadership and Management committee.
+Decisions regarding the pay of support staff are approved by the Resources Committee.
 This is then taken to Full Board meeting for full approval.